jamieguinan/cti/README.md

     Instance * Instantiate(const char *label);

 where `label` is the name associated with the Template.
 While CTI could be used as a library, and applications hard-coded to call `Instantiate()`, my main design goal of CTI was to allow runtime configurability, so I came up with a simple configuration and command language.
 Thinking that I would probably come up with something better later on, but not wanting to break previous applications, I implemented it in a file named `ScriptV00.c`, allowing for later versions named `ScriptV01`, `ScriptV02`, etc. But as is often the case, the original worked good enough for my needs, and I haven't added any other versions.
-Despite the name, it doesn't have looping constructs and it is not turing complete, so I would not call it an actual *scripting* language.

 Ok, now an example. `logitech.cmd` is a simple camera viewer application.
 It assumes a [UVC](https://en.wikipedia.org/wiki/USB_video_device_class) compatible USB camera is available on the computer.
-Oh, and since I hadn't mentioned it thus far, CTI is pretty Linux-centric, although I have occasionally ported it to other platforms, with mixed success.
+Side note, since I hadn't mentioned it thus far, CTI is pretty Linux-centric, although I have occasionally ported it to other platforms, with varying degrees of success.

     # Make instances for video capture, Jpeg decompression, and display using SDL.
     # syntax: new template-label instance-label